Berg0162/Open-Virtual-Steering-MotionIMU/README.md

 <summary>🔍 <b>Copyright & Contact</b></summary>
 If you are a <b>rights holder</b> and believe this project includes content that <b>violates your intellectual property rights</b>, please <b>open an issue</b> in this repository.
 We are committed to responding promptly and respectfully to legitimate concerns.
 </details>

+## 🚀 Quick Start

+1. Download or clone this repository.
+2. Unzip (if needed) and move the folder into your Arduino Sketchbook:
+3. Open the `.ino` file manually in Arduino IDE.
+4. Ensure required libraries are installed (see Dependencies).
+5. Compile and upload to your board.

+> ℹ️ The sketch file name may differ from the repository name.
+This is intentional for better versioning and description.

 ## 🧭 Mounting the MPU-6050: Axis Alignment Matters